 - the addition, release or modification of conditional reconfigurations is performed only when AS security has been activated, and SRB2 with at least one DRB are setup and not suspended;

+The UE also initiates the RRC connection reconfiguration procedure while in RRC_CONNECTED when:

+- receiving NR RRCReconfiguration message that includes an embedded RRCConnectionReconfiguration message;

-The UE initiates the RRC connection reconfiguration procedure while in RRC_CONNECTED when a conditional reconfiguration (e.g. CHO) is executed i.e. upon the fulfilment of an execution condition, an associated RRCConnectionReconfiguration that is stored is applied.
+- a conditional reconfiguration (e.g. CHO) is executed i.e. upon the fulfilment of an execution condition, an associated RRCConnectionReconfiguration that is stored is applied.

+NOTE: Embedding in an NR Reconfiguration is used for the transfer of IRAT DL DCCH information as used for V2X sidelink communication related information specified by NR RRC e.g. to configure dedicated pool related information, CBR measurements, provision of grant assistance)

 5.5.1 Introduction

 The UE reports measurement information in accordance with the measurement configuration and performs conditional reconfiguration evaluation in accordance with conditional reconfiguration as provided by E-UTRAN.
 E-UTRAN provides the measurement configuration or the conditional reconfiguration applicable for a UE in RRC_CONNECTED by means of dedicated signalling, i.e. using the RRCConnectionReconfiguration or RRCConnectionResume message.